katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ![](img/elm.png)<!--.element class="fragment" -->

 Note:
-- Usually projects have lead front and lead back
+- Usually projects have lead front and lead back - I was backend lead
-- Only budget for 1 lead.
+- Budget justify only 1 lead.
 After discovery - no backend.
 - I'd been down the jquey, handlebars, angular, vue route and was suspiscious of js
 - Not confident I wouldn't make a mess
 - Same time was playing with clojure and haskell and feeling like funtional was a safe / predictable space